Car Window Tint Shades: The Best Options for Your Car Window Tinting!

 Right after choosing the type of car window tinting film to use on their cars, drivers would also then decide on the shade percentage they want to have.
 But in comparison to choosing the kind of tinting film, picking its shade can be more confusing to new drivers because of the several factors that they need to consider.
 These considerations shouldn’t be taken lightly — as a matter of fact, these are the critical things clients should keep in mind.

 Make Sure You Know the Local Regulations

-Believe it or not, state laws limit how dark tinted cars can go.
-Each state has their own regulations on how dark rear windows, side windows, and front windows can be tinted.
-For instance, Arizona’s car tinting laws state you’re legally required to limit film shades to allow no less than 33% light while California’s limit is at 70%.
+Believe it or not, state laws limit how dark-tinted cars can go.
+Each state has its own regulations on how dark rear windows, side windows, and front windows can be tinted.
+For instance, Arizona’s car tinting laws state you’re legally required to limit tint film shades to allow no less than 33% light while California’s limit is at 70%.

 Decide on What You Want to Accomplish With The Shades

 Another key point to remember is what you want to achieve with your car tinting.
 As mentioned earlier, car tints have several advantages.
 Not only does it protect passengers from harmful UV rays but it can also reinforce the strength of the window and improve privacy.
 Your chosen shade percentage will also depend on what you want to achieve.

 For example, those who want to reduce the harmful UV rays that enter their vehicle and keep it cool should use car tint shades with percentages levels at 50%.

 The window tinting films may be clear, but they can still block heat and UV rays.
 On the other hand, if you’re looking to increase privacy and want to block even more light, choose a darker window tinting film.
 Regardless, any tint shade will help lower the interior temperature of your car for at least a few degrees.

 Understand How Mobile Shades Changes the Look of Your Car